 User Interface Design

-<add some intro>

-<write about tools used>
+This section illustrates how the software interact with users through GUI components and graphics with justifications of design decisions made.
+The structure of user interface components is also defined.
+Adobe XD is utilised to design the mock-up screens to present the user interface design for the software.

 Structural Design

-The software consists of three windows including the main window.
+The software has the main window as the top hierarchical level.
 The structure of the main window is designed to indicate steps that users follow by placing sections from top to bottom.
-The estate of main window is limited; thus, charts will be displayed in a secondary window to create more display surface area.
+The estate of main window is limited; thus, charts will be displayed in a secondary window to create more display surface.

 Main window